javierbrea/eslint-plugin-boundaries/packages/website/docs/classification/elements.md

 :::

 :::tip
-Read the [Selectors](../selectors/selectors.md) section to learn how to match these elements in rules, and [Captured Values Matching](../selectors/selectors.md#captured-values-matching) to use the values you capture here.
+Read the [Selectors](../selectors/selectors.md) section to learn how to match these elements in rule policies, and [Captured Values Matching](../selectors/selectors.md#captured-values-matching) to use the values you capture here.
 :::

 During analysis, the plugin transforms descriptors into a runtime [Element Descriptions](#element-description).
 Read the section below for the full breakdown, and [Classification](./classification.md#entity) for how it combines with the file and module layers.